Firas Al-Buraikan

 Firas Tariq Nasser Al-Buraikan (فِرَاس طَارِق نَاصِر الْبُرَيْكَان; born 14 May 2000), simply known as Feras, is a Saudi Arabian professional footballer who plays as a striker or winger for Saudi Professional League side Al-Ahli and the Saudi Arabia national team.

 Club career

 On 8 July 2021, Al-Buraikan joined Al-Fateh on a four-year deal.
 Al-Buraikan ended his first season at Al-Fateh scoring 11 goals and assisting four in 28 matches.
 He finished as the club's top scorer.
 In his second season, Al-Buraikan scored 18 goals in all competitions, once again finishing as the club's top scorer.
 On 3 June 2023, Al-Buraikan renewed his contract with Al-Fateh until the end of the 2027–28 season.

 On 3 September 2023, Firas Al-Buraikan joined Al-Ahli on a five-year deal for a reported fee of SAR40 million (around €9.9 million).
+On 25 April 2026, he scored the only goal in a 1–0 extra-time victory over Machida Zelvia in the AFC Champions League Elite final, securing his club's second consecutive title in the competition.